I WORK SO HARD TO BE GOOD – why isn’t my life any better?

 • We may deny being O-C, yet often covet what others are or have.
 What gives it away is the rage we feel at certain kinds of people or situations!
 We say ‘those people’ are ‘entitled’, with a sneer in our voice because:

 — we think they’re unfairly lucky – having a family, a decent relationship, a good job, lots of friends… & hate them for what we don’t have permission to get for ourselves

 — OR we call them brats, selfish, arrogant …. because they don’t hold back the way we do.
 Perhaps they are, and/or we just wish we had some of that confidence to do & say what we’ve always wanted to, but aren’t allowed!

 ACoA deprivation is always about the BIG A – abandonment.
-Family taught us we couldn’t have, so we won’t let ourselves either.
-The WIC says it’s so-o unfair, but we keep on ‘following the rules”!
+Family taught us we couldn’t have our needs, so we won’t let ourselves either.
+The WIC says it’s so-o unfair, but we keep on ‘following the rules” & depriving ourself!

 — from various emotions (anger, sorrow, sexuality, competitiveness… )

 — from many of our good qualities or potential talents (artistic abilities, generosity, patience….)

 — prevents others from benefiting from these valuable parts of ourselves, because: